zuoweitan/localAI/README.md

 It is recommended to build it on linux/wsl.
 Other platforms are not verified.

-**Rust is needed for building tokenizer-cpp.
-You should first install rustup, then "rustup default stable".**
+**Rust, ninja, and cmake are needed for building.
+You should first install rustup, then "rustup default stable", and then "rustup target add aarch64-linux-android".**

 ### Clone this repo recursively